nginxinc/nginx-gateway-fabric/site/content/how-to/maintenance/upgrade-apps-without-downtime.md

 As long as you have more than one endpoint ready, clients won't experience downtime during upgrades.

-{{< note >}}It is good practice to configure a [Readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) in the deployment so that a pod can advertise when it is ready to receive traffic.
+{{< note >}}It is good practice to configure a [Readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) in the deployment so that a pod can report when it is ready to receive traffic.
 Note that NGINX Gateway Fabric will not add any endpoint to NGINX that is not ready.{{< /note >}}

 ## Prerequisites